IoTree/IoTree42/README.md

 ```
 python3 manage.py runserver <your ip:8000>
 ```
-go in your browser to <your ip:8000>
+go in your browser to (your ip):8000

 ## Run it
 To execute it all do: